Yariv Oppenheimer: Public activity

 In the election of the 2013 ellecion, Oppenheimer complained to the Central Elections Committee regarding The Jewish Home party using the images of IDF soldiers in uniform as part of its election campaign.
 Chairman of the Elections Committee, Justice Elyakim Rubinstein, accepted the petition and ruled that the use of the pictures actually contradicts the laws of the election campaign and therefore The Jewish Home party had to pay a fine of NIS 2,000 as state compensation and NIS 1,000 to Oppenheimer for expenses.

 In addition to his activities in Peace Now, Oppenheimer was elected to the Labor Party convention.
 He ran for a slot on the party's Knesset list, once for the youth place and twice for the national primaries.
 In all cases, he was unable to enter a realistic place.

 Oppenheimer sought a seat on the Labor list in the 2013 election.
 He received around 8,000 votes and was placed in the 27th place on the party list.
 After the retirement of Amir Peretz, who retired from the party on the morning of the day the lists were submitted, all the party candidates were "frozen" in one place and he was placed in the 26th place.
 Oppenheimer argued that the votes should be recalculated to take into account the reserved positions on the list, but his demand was not accepted.

 In 2015, he announced his intention to step down as Peace Now director-general, but not from the movement's leadership.
 In April 2016, Avi Buskila was appointed secretary-general and Oppenheimer resigned from the position.
 But he remained a member of the board.

 Oppenheimer ran for a spot on the Meretz list for the April 2019 and 2022 legislative elections.
 In 2022, he obtained 13th place on the Meretz list, and did not enter the Knesset.

+Media career and later activities

+Since stepping down as director of Peace Now, Oppenheimer has a regular presenter on DemocratTV.

+In May 2024, a defamation lawsuit filed by settler Yeshoua Sherman against Oppenheimer, Zehava Galon, and B'Tselem was settled.
+The suit, which concerned a 2019 tweet regarding a shooting incident in the West Bank, ended with a compromise where the defendants were not required to pay financial damages, though B'Tselem agreed to clarify the wording of their original report.